 From 6 April 2021, off-payroll working rules (commonly known as IR35) will be reformed.
-This change impacts around 60,000 engager organisations, predominantly medium and large-sized businesses, outside the public sector that engage with individuals through personal service companies (PSCs).
+This change impacts around 60,000 engager organisations, predominantly medium and large-sized businesses, outside the public sector that engage with individuals operating through structures such as personal service companies (PSCs).

-These changes were originally due to come in from 6 April 2020 but a deferral was announced to 6 April 2021 in response to the spread of Covid-19, to help businesses and individuals.
+These changes were originally due to come in from 6 April 2020 but a deferral was announced to 6 April 2021 in response to the spread of coronavirus, to help businesses and individuals.

 The impact of these changes for medium and large businesses or anyone who operates off-payroll through an intermediary, such as a PSC, should not be underestimated.
 Preparation will be crucial.